 |The Packaging||Build & Design||Sound Quality|

 To be truthful, the UKKUER has quite a number of positive feedback and reviews online.
 I was expecting a little more from the packaging, but what came in was rather disappointing.

 The box came in a little battered from the postage, but still in one piece nonetheless.
 I was kind of expecting a little more padding, protection, and professional design.
-But I guess my expectations were set a little high.
-This is a pair of budget headphones after all – This basic packaging did what is intended, protect the headphones.
+But I guess my expectations were set a little too high.
+This is a pair of budget headphones after all – This basic packaging did what is intended, protected the headphones.
 End of story.